Leverage Pre-Call Planning to Gain A Competitive Sales Edge

 *** Enhanced Video Script ***

 It's a great question.
-My answer, call planning, might surprise you.
+My answer, pre-call planning, might surprise you.
 We conducted a research study with Training Industry where we identified the two most important selling skills as identifying customer needs and building relationships.

 While these are both essential selling skills, they can significantly be enhanced through effective call planning.
 Unfortunately, most salespeople don't effectively plan for sales calls and this is problematic because it's very challenging to line up calls.
 And effective call planning can significantly improve the probability that a call will result in a sales opportunity.